rnestler/rnestler.github.io-source/content/articles/2017/2017-04-19_visiting_krakow_hackerspace.rst

     Tracking coverage achieved with the antenna above

-Since I took myself quite some time to have a look at the city (Which is amazing, I can definitely recommend a visit to the castle and the underground museum), I only showed up at the hackerspace for a quick goodbye the other day.
+Since I took myself quite some time to have a look at the city (Which is amazing, I can definitely recommend a visit to the `Wawel Castle`_ and the `underground museum`_), I only showed up at the hackerspace for a quick goodbye the other day.
 But I really enjoyed my stay their nevertheless!

 .. _`Hackerspace Kraków`: https://hackerspace-krk.pl/
 .. _`electronic lab`: /images/tour_de_hackerspace/krakow/krakow_electronic_lab.jpg